GETTING TO BOLIVIA

 Embassies: Are located in the city of La Paz and some may have consulates in the major cities of Cochabamba or Santa Cruz.
 Check with the Bolivian Embassy of your country for specific information.

 Visas: Requirements for all countries change with frequency so you must contact the Bolivian Embassy in your country to get the latest details.
-Currently American citizens DO NEED a visa to enter Bolivia.
-Your passport should have validity for at least 6 months beyond your entrance date to Bolivia.
-A minimum 30-day stay is allowed when you arrive in Bolivia and the Immigration officer will stamp your passport and give you a green stub of the Immigration document you are supposed to fill out upon entry.
+Currently American citizens DO NOT NEED a visa to enter Bolivia, IF you are coming as a tourist, and you get your entry stamp upon arrival.
+Your passport should have validity for at least 3 months beyond your entrance date to Bolivia.
+A minimum 30-day stay is allowed when you arrive in Bolivia and the Immigration officer will stamp your passport and give you a green stub of the Immigration document you are supposed to fill out upon entry. * DO NOT LOOSE THIS GREEN PIECE OF PAPER!
+You will need it to exit Bolivia.
 This 30-day period can be extended to 90 days at the Immigration Department in downtown La Paz and other major cities.
 Some countries require you have visas to enter their country as well, so make sure you have their required visas before trying to enter from Bolivia.
 You can obtain visas in the Embassies or consulates within Bolivia for other countries.